CrayLabs/SmartSim/README.md

 exp.stop(db)
 ```
-More details about online anaylsis with SmartSim and the full code examples can be found in the
+More details about online analysis with SmartSim and the full code examples can be found in the
 [SmartSim documentation](https://www.craylabs.org).